-The primary aim of this systematic review is to identify whether mindfulness meditation for chronic pain in adults is effective and safe.
-As such, when sufficient data are available and statistical heterogeneity is below agreed thresholds (Higgins and Green, 2011), we will perform meta-analysis to pool effectiveness results across included studies for the outcomes of interest and present forest plots for these meta-analyses.
+When sufficient data are available and statistical heterogeneity is below agreed thresholds (Higgins and Green, 2011), we will perform meta-analysis to pool effectiveness results across included studies for each of the outcomes of interest, and present forest plots for these meta-analyses.
 For efficacy outcomes we will use the Hartung-Knapp-Sidik-Jonkman method for random effects meta-analysis (Hartung, 1999; Hartung and Knapp, 2001; Sidik and Jonkman, 2006).
-This approach may be preferred when the number of studies pooled is small and when there is evidence of heterogeneity (IntHout, Ioannidis and Borm, 2014) and it has been shown that the error rates are more robust than the previously used DerSimonian and Laird method (Sánchez-Meca and Marín-Martínez, 2008).
+This approach may be preferred when the number of studies pooled is small and when there is evidence of heterogeneity (IntHout, Ioannidis and Borm, 2014).
+It has been shown that the error rates using this method are more robust than the previously used DerSimonian and Laird method (Sánchez-Meca and Marín-Martínez, 2008).
 Adverse events will be classified and grouped according to the Common Terminology Criteria for Adverse Events (CTCAE) system.
 For specific adverse events, many of which may be very rare, we will use exact conditional methods to estimate odd ratios (OR) and 95 percent confidence intervals (CI) if a sufficient number of studies report specific adverse events.

-In addition, when sufficient data are available, we will describe results of head-to-head comparisons and conduct subgroup analyses and meta-regressions to address secondary questions of this systematic review.
-Specifically, we will examine whether there are differences in effect sizes between different mindfulness meditation interventions; studies conducted in different population groups (e.g., patients with headache, migraine, back pain, or pain due to osteoarthritis); and by mindfulness meditation intervention as mono-therapy versus an adjunctive therapy.
+In addition, when sufficient data are available, we will describe results of head-to-head comparisons and conduct subgroup analyses and meta-regressions to address the sub-questions of this systematic review.
+Specifically, we will examine whether there are differences in effect sizes between different mindfulness meditation interventions; different comparison groups; and by mindfulness meditation intervention as mono-therapy versus an adjunctive therapy.
 Given the complexity of the topic, subgroup and sensitivity analyses will only be performed for those outcomes with sufficient data.
-However, due to the small number of expected studies, differences between studies will at least be narratively described.
+If heterogeneity precludes meta-analysis, differences between studies will be narratively described.
 For meta-analysis of data with clear outliers, sensitivity analysis may be conducted (excluding the outliers), if appropriate (Hamling et al., 2008).
 If sufficient data are available, we will conduct sensitivity analyses omitting the lower quality studies for major comparisons.